 It is so disappointing to carefully tend to your heirloom tomato plants, waiting for the delicious reward of perfect juicy tomatoes, only to see them crack and split on the vine.
 Because heirloom tomatoes have thin skins, you tend to see more splitting and cracking, especially with inconsistent watering.
-Here are a few tips that may help you to decrease or prevent cracking of these delicious tomatoes.

 It can feel devastating to anticipate a bountiful harvest, only to see heavy amounts of cracking and splitting in the skin!